brycx/brycx.github.io/_posts/2018-08-06-hmac-and-precomputation-optimization.markdown

     padded_key
 }
 ```
 You can start out with an array of `0x36 * 192`.
 This means that if the length of `K` is less than the blocksize, you can simply iterate through the key and XOR each value with the corresponding index value of the `padded_key` array.
 This yields the result of `K XOR ipad`.
-If the length of `K` is greater then the blocksize, simply hash `K` using `H`, copy the result into the first 64 bytes of the array and XOR this with the `ipad`.
+If the length of `K` is greater than the blocksize, simply hash `K` using `H`, copy the result into the first 64 bytes of the array and XOR this with the `ipad`.

 The padding of zeroes and XORing this with the `ipad` has been precomputed, because naturally `0x00 XOR 0x36 = 0x36`.